 Klein Vision’s “AirCar” prototype is the stuff of 20th century Sci-Fi.
-A modified BMW, with foldable wings and a 600 mile range, AirCar is a feat of engineering than seems designed to bring out your inner five year old.
+A modified BMW, with foldable wings and a 600-mile range, AirCar is a feat of engineering that seems designed to bring out your inner five year old.

-It looks like a sports cars, it flies like a plane, and it can switch between the two in less than three minutes.
-In less than a week, its 35 minute test flight has been watched almost 4 million times.
+It looks like a sports car, it flies like a plane, and it can switch between the two in less than three minutes.
+In less than a week, its 35-minute test flight has been watched almost 4 million times.

 AirCar is also launching at an exciting time for the industry.
 The flying cars market is heating up and the returns for investors who anticipate the shape of that market could be staggering.

 Anton Zajac, co-founder of Klein Vision heralded “a new era of dual transportation vehicles” in AirCar’s glowing press release.

 It’s a shame that AirCar’s “dual” flying car design is looking increasingly dated.

 Flying cars have been a staple of popular culture.
 Ian Fleming was writing spy thrillers and children’s bedtime stories about retractable wings in the 60s and they’re a staple of fiction and TedX talks to this day.